-Kun Mo is a senior economist of the Emerging Markets Division in the International Economics Analysis Department.
-In this role he performs current analysis and makes short-term forecasts for economic developments in China and other major emerging market economies.
-He also participates in researches related to developments in emerging market economies.
+Kun Mo is the Director of the Commodities Division in the International Economics Analysis Department.
+He is focused on performing current analysis on commodity market developments and providing forecasts and risk assessments for commodity prices.
+Kun also previously worked on monitoring and forecasting Chinese and other emerging market economies.
 He obtained his Masters in Economics from the University of Toronto.

 This note presents our estimates of potential output growth for the global economy through 2020.
 Overall, we expect global potential output growth to remain broadly stable over the projection horizon, averaging 3.3 per cent, although there is considerable uncertainty surrounding these estimates.